-Whether it’s someone you know who can point out any mistakes, or someone in the Apprenticeship Team at your college or training provider, getting someone to check your application is the best way to avoid any errors!
+Whether it’s someone you know who can point out any mistakes, or a careers adviser, getting someone to check your application is the best way to avoid any errors!

-If you'd like further information or help with aprenticeships applications, head over to the Apprenticeships website.
+If you'd like further information or help with apprenticeships applications, head over to the Apprenticeships website.

 Most applications form will require general information about who you are, where you are from, and how you can be contacted.

-They're likely to ask where you have previously been to school, what GCSE results you achieved, and whether you have any other qualifications.
+They're likely to ask where you have previously been to school, what GCSE results you may have achieved, and whether you have any other qualifications.

 It's important that you're honest here; if you lie about your grades they will find out!